 At the end of the session, Robert Fisk was presented with Honorary Life Membership of the UCD Law Society.

-Robert Fisk is an author and journalist who has worked as a Middle East correspondent for several different media outlets since 1976 and for The Independent newspaper since 1989.
-He also reported on the Northern Ireland troubles in the 1970s.
+Robert Fisk is an author and journalist who has worked as a Middle East correspondent for several different media outlets since 1976 including The Independent newspaper since 1989.

 By: Jamie Deasy, digital journalist, UCD University Relations